What is Sports Club Stats?

-• How today’s games impact those odds.
+• How today’s games impact those odds, so you know who to pull for.

 • How well they need to finish the season to have a shot.